rom-py/rompy/docs/core_concepts.md

 # Core Concepts

-> [!NOTE]
-> For information about Rompy's formatting and logging system, see [formatting_and_logging](formatting_and_logging.md).
->
-> For details on using the command line interface, see [cli](cli.md).

-This section delves into the fundamental components that make up Rompy's architecture.
+This section explores the fundamental components that make up Rompy's architecture.
 If you're new to Rompy, start with the [User Guide](user_guide.md) before diving into these concepts.

 Rompy is a modular library with configuration and execution separated by design.
 The core framework consists of two primary concepts: